Evolution of the transitional millisecond pulsar PSR J1023+0038 from Aqueye+ and NICER observations: Discussion

-As mentioned above, the case $\alpha=1$ represents the evolution of a low mass donor in a quasi-steady state.
-This is not a plausible scenario as $\beta=-2/3$ and ${\dot{P}}/P={\dot{M}_2}/M_2 < 0$, at variance with the observed increase of the orbital period.
+As mentioned above, the case $\alpha=1$ represents the evolution of a low-mass donor in a quasi-steady state.
+This is not a plausible scenario since $\beta=-2/3$ and ${\dot{P}}/P={\dot{M}_2}/M_2 < 0$, which is at variance with the observed increase in the orbital period.
 The same conclusion holds in general for $\alpha > 1/3$, while for $\alpha < 1/3$, ${\dot{P}}/P \propto -{\dot{M}_2}/M_2 > 0$, which is consistent with the observations.
 We note that the case $\alpha=0$ ($\beta=1/3$) would represent the evolution of a system with a constant donor and Roche lobe radius.
-In these conditions, the mass loss rate of the donor would be: $-\dot{M}_2/M_2 = (1/2)(\dot{P}/P) = 8.2 \times 10^{18}\, \rm{gs^{-1}}$, higher by four orders of magnitude than the mass accretion rate.
-As we do not know the physics of the interaction between the pulsar wind and the donor, different values of $\alpha$ would be possible, implying different evolutions for the donor and different values for the mass loss rate, but of the same order of magnitude as the previous estimate for $|\alpha| \approx 1$.
+In these conditions, the mass-loss rate of the donor would be $-\dot{M}_2/M_2 = (1/2)(\dot{P}/P) = 8.2 \times 10^{18}\, \rm{gs^{-1}}$, higher by four orders of magnitude than the mass accretion rate.
+As we do not know the physics of the interaction between the pulsar wind and the donor, different values of $\alpha$ would be possible --- implying different evolutions for the donor and different values for the mass-loss rate --- but they must be on the same order of magnitude as the previous estimate for $|\alpha| \approx 1$.
 At this pace, the donor would be completely consumed in $\sim 8$ M yrs.
-Thus, a scenario with a binary system evolving through non-conservative Roche lobe overflow, similar to the one presented above, appears to be consistent with the observed steady parabolic increase of the orbital period with time.
+Thus, a scenario with a binary system evolving through nonconservative Roche lobe overflow, similar to the one presented above, appears to be consistent with the observed steady parabolic increase in the orbital period with time.

-\subsection{Time Delay between Optical and X-rays}
+\subsection{Time delay between optical and X-rays}